-Internet use has become what some might call a necessity in daily life.
+Internet use has become what some call a necessity in daily life.
 For some people, however, Internet use—including social media and online gaming—can become a compulsive and even addictive habit.

 While not officially recognized as a disorder in the United States, compulsive Internet use is believed to be fairly common, affecting an estimated 1.5 to 8.2 percent of people in North America.